ameen435/Ameen-ToyRobot/README.md

  - close to 10 tests to prove the scenarios works
  - seperating the concerns in code
  - Using common code in common model
+ - Handling closing of application gracefully is not handled in this version

 The tests can be run to see the results also the values can be changed to test other secanrios using test cases.